jaschoff2004/ahk2/README.md

 # ahk2 utilities, libs, prototypes, and exploration
-A mix of in mostly functional tools authord by others, with my own adaptations and e few of my own.
+A mix of mostly functional tools authord by others, with my own adaptations and e few of my own.
 Be aware that some are in flux, while others need significant work to realize intented deature sets.
 I have a tendancy to jump around between efforts a fair amount.
 Anyway please use or improve if you like, or if appropriate certainly point out where I have gone wrong.
 I'm always open to feedback!

 Also, it's certainly possible that I missed a lib here or there, let me know  if I did and I'll dig it up.